cheelim1/go-temporal-sre/internal/data-enrichment/LEARNINGS.md

 4. **Error Handling**: We implemented proper error handling in tests to ensure that expected errors are correctly identified and asserted.

+5. **Test Structure Separation**: We separated our tests into two categories:
+   - **Integration Tests**: Using Temporal's test environment with mocked activities
+   - **End-to-End Tests**: Using a real Temporal DevServer for full system verification

 ## Best Practices for Temporal Testing

-1. **Use Test Environment**: For unit and integration tests, use Temporal's test environment instead of starting a real server.
+1. **Use Test Environment for Integration Tests**: For unit and integration tests, use Temporal's test environment instead of starting a real server.

+2. **Use Real DevServer for E2E Tests**: For end-to-end tests, use Temporal's DevServer to test with real workflow execution.

-2. **Mock Activities**: Use test implementations of activities to control their behavior and verify they're called correctly.
+3. **Mock Activities**: Use test implementations of activities to control their behavior and verify they're called correctly.

-3. **Test Both Happy and Sad Paths**: Ensure comprehensive coverage of both successful scenarios and error cases.
+4. **Test Both Happy and Sad Paths**: Ensure comprehensive coverage of both successful scenarios and error cases.

-4. **Handle Timeouts**: Configure appropriate timeouts for workflows and activities to prevent tests from hanging.
+5. **Handle Timeouts**: Configure appropriate timeouts for workflows and activities to prevent tests from hanging.

-5. **Verify Results**: Always verify that workflows complete with the expected results or errors.
+6. **Verify Results**: Always verify that workflows complete with the expected results or errors.

+7. **Test Idempotency**: Verify that workflows with the same ID execute only once, ensuring idempotent behavior.

+8. **Separate Test Types**: Maintain clear separation between integration tests (with mocks) and E2E tests (with real services).

+## Completed Improvements

+1. **Fixed Workflow Implementation**: We updated the `EnrichSingleCustomerWorkflow` to correctly pass the customer ID to the `FetchDemographics` activity, resolving the core bug that was affecting our tests.

+2. **Implemented Comprehensive E2E Tests**: We created a suite of end-to-end tests that verify:
+   - Single customer workflow execution
+   - Multiple customers batch processing
+   - Error handling and activity failure scenarios
+   - Workflow idempotency with concurrent execution attempts

+3. **Separated Test Types**: Clearly separated integration tests (using mocks) from E2E tests (using real Temporal server):
+   - `integration_test.go`: Contains mock-based tests using Temporal's test environment
+   - `e2e_test.go`: Contains tests using a real Temporal DevServer

+4. **Improved Test Reliability**: Enhanced error handling tests to be more robust and less prone to flaky failures.

 ## Next Steps

-1. **Fix Workflow Implementation**: Update the `EnrichSingleCustomerWorkflow` to pass the customer ID to the `FetchDemographics` activity.
+1. **Enhance Monitoring**: Add observability and monitoring to track workflow execution metrics in production.

-2. **Implement End-to-End Tests**: Create tests that run workflows in parallel to test the system under more realistic conditions.
+2. **Performance Testing**: Conduct performance tests to understand system behavior under high load.

-3. **Resolve Remaining Test Failures**: Debug and fix the remaining test failures, focusing on ensuring that activity calls are correctly registered and executed.

-4. **Review and Refactor**: Consider further refactoring the tests for clarity and maintainability, ensuring they adhere to best practices.
+3. **Consider Workflow Versioning**: Implement versioning strategies for workflows to handle future changes safely.

+4. **Documentation**: Update API documentation to reflect the current implementation and testing approach.